emiliebarnard/pokemon-in-python/index.md

 ### Pokémon habitats

-*Pokémon Habitats* are generally different terrain Pokémon can be found in but can also be areas designated for rare or legendary Pokémon.
+*Pokémon habitats* are generally different terrain Pokémon can be found in but can also be areas designated for rare or legendary Pokémon.
 There are nine habitats:
 - Cave
 - Forest
 - Grassland